 Changed error message dialogs on Windows to use timers to avoid threading problems.
 Added the GlgSyncError global configuration variable to aid debugging.

-Increased performance of
+Increased performance of the gradient rendering

-increased the performance by a factor of 4.
+performance by a factor of 4.

 Improved performance of the OpenGL rendering of scaled images.

-WinPrint and SavePostscript actions to include
+WinPrint and SavePostscript actions to

-images of native widgets.
+include images of native widgets.

 Stored subdrawing filename as a recent drawing to avoid overwriting the drawing with the content of the subdrawing file on Save or Save All operations.